Education, English

 The Implications for Employment Relations.
 Institute for Employment Studies, 2-30.

-The article focuses on the implication of social media to employee engagement at work.
-It states that social media creates a gap among employees hence reduces the level of employees’ engagement.
-It illustrates that employees are busy on social media charting and reading of updates instead of network and consulting on issues affecting an organization.
+The article focuses on the implication of social media on employee engagement at work.
+It states that social media creates a gap among employees, hence reducing the level of employee engagement.
+It illustrates that employees are busy charting and reading updates on social media instead of networking and consulting on issues affecting an organization.
 The authors of the article are experts in the field of communication and consultants in communication and social media marketing.
-They have conducted several researches and made publications as well.
+They have conducted several research studies and made publications as well.
 The article is relevant to the thesis and provides detailed material which can be used to complete the research.
-It analysis impact of social media usage at workplace and implication which are needed to complete the research and they are also relevant to the thesis.
+It analyzes the impact of social media usage in the workplace and its implications, which are needed to complete the research and are also relevant to the thesis.

 Ferreira, A., & Plessis, d.
 T. (2013).
 Effect of online social networking employee productivity.